Observing Supernova Neutrino Light Curves with Super-Kamiokande. II. Impact of the Nuclear Equation of State: Results

 where Eq.~(\ref{eq:FDbar_E_e_1st}) is solved for $\bar E_\nu$.

 In Figure~\ref{fig:stat_enu} we show examples of the reconstructed average neutrino energy using Eq.~(\ref{eq:recstr_enu1st}).
 Comparing it with the original average energy of $\bar \nu_e$ obtained from the PNS cooling simulations, we can see that this approximation works well for IBD events with $\bar E_{e^+} \lesssim 15$~MeV or reconstructed average neutrino energy $\bar E_{\nu} \lesssim 9$~MeV.
+Without $1/M$ corrections this changes to $\bar E_{\nu} \lesssim 8$~MeV.
 This is also the case for other models not shown in Figure~\ref{fig:stat_enu}.
-In this regime systematic errors from the reconstruction, which are mainly attributed to the spectral difference between the Fermi–Dirac distribution and simulation results of PNS cooling, are comparable or less than the statistical error.
+In this regime systematic errors from the reconstruction, which are mainly attributed to the spectral difference between the Fermi-–Dirac distribution and simulation results of PNS cooling, are comparable or less than the statistical error.
+Thus, in this case it is hard to extract information beyond the average neutrino energy such as parameters controlling spectral deformations \citep[e.g., the pinching parameter in][]{2012PhRvD..86l5031T}.
 Note that in the present analysis we focus on the IBD reaction of $\bar \nu_e$ and we do not take into account other reactions, which can be rejected in principle with neutron tagging.
 The average energies of $\nu_e$ and $\nu_x$ are also plotted in Figure~\ref{fig:stat_enu} and the difference in the average energies of $\bar\nu_e$ and $\nu_x$ at later times are confirmed to be smaller than the statistical error of our analysis.
-Therefore, although the effects of neutrino oscillation are not considered in the present work, our analysis will not be affected by oscillations that exchange $\bar\nu_e$ and $\nu_x$.
+On the contrary, differences between flavors are larger than the errors during the early phase.
+Although the effects of neutrino oscillation are not considered in the present work, oscillations that exchange $\bar\nu_e$ and $\nu_x$ should be taken into account to investigate the average positron energy in this phase.